There are currently no products in the cart.

 Leucine stimulates muscle protein synthesis by mTOR activating initiation factors eIF4E and rpS6.
 Interestingly, plasma levels of leucine do not decrease after resistance exercise.
 Net protein balance remains negative after resistance exercise, as protein breakdown is greater than protein synthesis, and remains negative until dietary protein or leucine is ingested.

-During exercise, there also is increased release of leucine from the liver and gut and movement into skeletal muscle.
+During exercise, there is also an increased release of leucine from the liver and gut and movement into skeletal muscle.
 This pattern of inter-organ movement of amino acids provides for a continuous supply of leucine to skeletal muscle necessary to maintain some MPS.

 Different proteins and different quality whey proteins vary in how much leucine they provide.
-New Zealand Whey Protein contains 6.1 grams of natural BCAA per serving.
+Grass-Fed Ultra Whey contains 6.4 grams of natural BCAA per serving.

 Testosterone and Muscle Protein Synthesis

-Unlike carbs, testosterone can play a very significant role in MPS.
-Various studies show that testosterone greatly increases muscle hypertrophy and MPS by as much as 27%.
+Testosterone can play a very significant role in MPS.
+Various studies show that testosterone greatly increases muscle hypertrophy and muscle protein synthesis by as much as 27%.

 It seems that testosterone positively affects mTOR in how it regulates protein synthesis.
 Low testosterone signals a decrease in muscle protein synthesis.
 This does make logical sense.